DrFaust92/terraform-aws-tgw/README.md

 ```

 ## External Accounts
-When Accounts are not in same Organization or RAM Sharing with AWS Organizations is disabled
+When Accounts are not in the same Organization or RAM Sharing with AWS Organizations is disabled
-`allow_external_principals = true` must be set and a sharer resource on the receiving account:
+`allow_external_principals = true` must be set and a sharer resource on the receiving account must be created

 ```hcl-terraform
 module "tgw" {